GReinoso96/ps2-amh-importer/README.md

 Follow the same procedure, except the data file is named DATA.BIN instead of AFS_DATA.AFS.

-'''afspacker -e DATA.BIN data data.txt'''
+`afspacker -e DATA.BIN data data.txt`

 After this, when you go inside the folder you'll only see 2 files, copy the first one to the prevous folder and run:

-'''afspacker -e [filename] assets assets.txt'''
+`afspacker -e [filename] assets assets.txt`

-Replace **filename** with the name of the file you just copied.
+Replace `filename` with the name of the file you just copied.

 Inside this new assets folder you'll find the model files.